bobheadxi/bobheadxi.github.io/content/_posts/2019-7-25-evaluable-expressions.md

 - golang
 - configuration
 - riot-games
-tech_writeup: true
+featured: true
 category: blog
 author: robert
 diagrams: true
 description: metaconfiguration with Go!
 ---

-One of my projects at [Riot Games](/experience/riot-games/) (as I introduced in a blog post on the official Riot Games technology blog, ["Technology Interns at Riot Games"](https://technology.riotgames.com/news/technology-interns-riot-games)) involved designing an extension to an internal application specification we have to describe services to allow engineers to declaratively define alerts on their application.
+One of my projects at [Riot Games](/experience/riot-games/) involved designing an extension to an internal application specification we have to describe services to allow engineers to declaratively define alerts on their application.
+An idea I had as part of my extension design proposal was to allow users to specify "selections" from other parts of the spec and perform arithmetic on them as values in their alert thresholds.

+I introduced this project in a blog post on the official Riot Games technology blog, ["Technology Interns at Riot Games"](https://technology.riotgames.com/news/technology-interns-riot-games), where you can learn a bit more about this.
-The goal of the specification is to be human-readable for operators in different regions while giving programs sufficient information to automate the deployment of services and everything they require.
+In a nutshell, the goal of this specification is to be human-readable for operators in different regions while giving programs sufficient information to automate the deployment of services and everything they require.
 Deployment at Riot Games is covered in [this blog post ("Dynamic Applications: Micro-Service Ecosystem")](https://technology.riotgames.com/news/running-online-services-riot-part-iv), and our application specification is mentioned in [this AWS Skill Point Episode ("Riot Games and League of Legends")](https://www.twitch.tv/videos/458272506?t=49m43s) if you want to learn more!

 - - -